natural-harmonia-gropius/mpv-config/portable_config/shaders/hdr-toys/README.md

 [^1]: Operators below a blank row are for testing purposes.
 [^2]:
     Default to 1000nit.
+    You can also set it manually like this `set glsl-shader-opts L_hdr=1000`
     [hdr-toys-helper.lua](https://github.com/Natural-Harmonia-Gropius/mpv_config/blob/main/portable_config/scripts/hdr-toys-helper.lua) can get it automatically from the video's metadata.
-    You can also set it manually like this `set glsl-shader-opts L_hdr=1000`

 [^3]:
     Default to 203nit.
-    You can also set it manually like this `set glsl-shader-opts L_sdr=203`
+    You can also set it manually like this `set glsl-shader-opts L_sdr=203`.
+    In some color grading workflows it is 100nit.

 [^4]:
     You can use it for `set glsl-shader-opts heatmap/enabled=N`